 Our spacious, grounds offer a magnificent play environment and opportunities for sport and recreation, and our classrooms provide stimulating learning environments for our students.

-Every second Wednesday afternoon from 2:30-3: 00 pm we come together as a whole school for a Sharing Hui.
-Kōwhai and Rimu Rooms take turns at presenting the hui in their learning space.
-We sing, listen to some important notices, give out awards relating to our Six Bridges, share learning, and have fun together celebrating the success and achievements of the Spring Creek Students.
-Parents and whānau are encouraged to attend.
+Every second Monday morning from 9.00 to 9.30 am we come together as a whole school for a Sharing Hui.
+Classes take turns at presenting the hui in their learning space.
+We sing, listen to some important notices, give out awards, share learning, and have fun together celebrating the success and achievements of the Spring Creek Students.
+Parents and whānau are welcome to attend.

 A little on our history